 resolved, when trying to start the bundle.
 If the bundle fails to

-resolve, the start method must throw a BundleException
+resolve, the start method must throw a BundleException.
+In

 this case, the bundle's autostart setting must still be set unless